josephnathanie/BudgetWise-AI-s-Budget-Convergence-Score/README.md

 # BudgetWise-AI-s-Budget-Convergence-Score
-The coinage of the term "Budget Convergence Score".
+The coinage of the term "Budget Convergence Score" for personal finance applications.